-For the past 11 years since leaving Australia I have flown 100,000’s of miles around the world.
+For the past 11 years since leaving Australia I have flown hundreds of thousands of miles around the world.
 As a student I was always on a budget so I learned the secrets of cheap flights for my various international trips.
 I have frequently gotten very cheap flights from the United States to Europe (London, Brussels, Frankfurt) and also insanely cheap flights to India (New Delhi) and Australia (Sydney).

 Below I outline the 12 steps I take to book the cheapest international flights every time.

 I have always found that Wednesday is the cheapest day to fly.
 Sometimes Tuesdays and Thursdays can be even cheaper but Wednesday is a good starting point to compare your prices to.
 It’s also less stressful flying on a Wednesday because things are usually more mellow at the airports and roads around the airports.

 2) Book your flight 6 to 12 weeks in advance

 Some people say booking your flights last minute is the cheapest.
 In my experience 6 to 12 weeks in advance is the most reliably cheapest time to fly internationally.
 I usually start looking at the prices about 3 to 4 months in advance and getting a base price of what to expect when I do want to book my ticket.
 Sometimes the price is so incredibly low when I look that I just buy it then and there.
 For example, I was recently looking for a round trip flight to New Delhi from Los Angeles and it was only $820!